Martins-O/StreamPay-Mantle/README.md

 ### 4. Access Application

 Open [http://localhost:3000](http://localhost:3000) and:
-1. Connect your wallet
+1. Connect your wallet (MetaMask, browser extension, or WalletConnect)
 2. Switch to Mantle testnet
-3. Get test tokens (use deployed mock USDT)
+3. Mint mock USDT using the deployed token contract
 4. Create your first stream!

 ## 📋 Features